 How to Manage Feelings of Overwhelm

-Last Updated on December 14, 2022 by Kayla
+Last Updated on April 7, 2023 by Kayla

 A simple scroll through social media reveals this number is only on the climb.
 A sponsored ad here, a sponsored ad there.

-To makes matters worse, we seek more input and look to Doctor Google to diagnose the onset of headaches or search “lose weight fast” to prepare for an upcoming event.
+On top of sponsored ads, we make matters worse by looking to Doctor Google to diagnose the onset of headaches or search “lose weight fast” to prepare for an upcoming event.
 Of course, we know better, but why do we do this?!

 It’s no wonder we feel overwhelmed by it all.